 Kohn was devoted to many charitable causes.
 Apart from Temple’s Board of Trustees, he was chairman of the Board of Governors of Temple University Hospital, and was associated with the American Civil Liberties Union, the Arronson and Lavine Foundations, the Federation of Jewish Agencies, the Philadelphia Geriatric Center, Villanova Law School and Moss Rehabilitation Center.

-Prior Kohn Lectures
+Past Kohn Lectures